-In the RRC_CONNECTED state the measurement period for intra frequency measurements is [800]ms. The NRSRP measurement accuracy shall be as specified in the sub-clauses [9.x.1].
+In the RRC_CONNECTED state the measurement period for intra frequency measurements is [800]ms. The NRSRP and NRSRQ measurement accuracy shall be as specified in the sub-clauses [9.1.22].

 8.14.3.2 NB-IoT intra frequency measurements when DRX is used